Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 Common batch systems include [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System), which involves different releases, and [Slurm](https://slurm.schedmd.com/overview.html).
 For Imperial cluster CX1 and MMM Hub Young (managed by UCL), PBS system is implemented; for ARCHER2 and Tianhe-2 LvLiang(天河二号-吕梁), Slurm is implemented.
 Tutorials of batch systems are not covered here, since they are highly machine-dependent - usually modifications are made to enhance the efficiency.
 Refer to the specific user documentations for more information.

+# How to run a job in parallel: Things to consider

 Successfully setting and submitting a batch job script symbolizes that you do not need this tutorial any more.
 Before being able to do that, some considerations might be important:

 - How large is my system?
 Is it efficient to use the resources I requested(Note that it is not a linear-scaling problem...
 Refer to [this test](https://tutorials.crystalsolutions.eu/tutorial.html?td=tuto_HPC&tf=tuto_hpc#scale) on CRYSTAL17)?